-Торіс Definition at PolyPeptide SDG SDG target Business ethics and compliance Complying with applicable laws and conducting business with high ethical standards.
-This includes topics such as corruption and bribery, political contributions, taxation, transparency, as well as anti- competitive practices.
-Circular waste management Minimizing waste generation and resulting pollution, such as wastewater discharge, incineration and landfilling.
+Topic Definition at PolyPeptide SDG 1 SDG target Business ethics and compliance Complying with applicable laws and conducting business with high ethical standards.
+This includes topics such as corruption and bribery, political contributions, taxation, transparency, as well as anticompetitive practices. - - Circular waste management Minimizing waste generation and resulting pollution, such as wastewater discharge, incineration and landfilling.
 Engaging in circular waste management practices, including by re-designing production processes, using materials more effectively, reducing the use of scarce raw materials and engaging in reuse, recycling, repurposing, remanufacturing, and chemical recovery of waste.
-12 RESPONSIBLE CONSUMPTION AND PRODUCTION 12.4 12.5 Climate change mitigation Adopting internal procedures to avoid combustion and fugitive emissions to reduce Scope 1 GHG emissions.
+12 RESTRICTED CONSUMPTION AND PRODUCTION 12.4 12.5 Climate change mitigation Adopting internal procedures to avoid combustion and fugitive emissions to reduce Scope 1 GHG emissions.
 Sourcing energy from renewable resources to reduce Scope 2 emissions, and reducing Scope 3 emissions such as from suppliers, purchased goods and services and their transportation, as well as work-related travel, leased assets and investments.
-13 CALIMATE 13.1 13.2 Data protection Running a secure and up-to-date digital environment to safeguard the privacy of employees, customers and suppliers, as well as of sensitive intellectual property, product and business information.
-Diversity and inclusion Hiring, promoting and including individuals from different genders and underrepresented social groups.
-Enabling every employee to perform at their best by ensuring equal pay for equal work, adopting a zero-tolerance policy towards discrimination and creating a fair, inclusive and mutually respectful 5 GENDER EQUALITY 8 DECENT WORK AND ECONOMIC ROWTH 5.1 5.5 8.5 working environment.
-Environmental protection Preventing any form of accidental pollution, such chemical spills, poisonous fugitive emissions a explosions, that have a damaging effect on the surrounding environment and biodiversity.
-3 GOOD HEALTH AND WELL-BEING 3.9 Assessing the local environment in terms of water scarcity, land use and nearby biodiversity areas when considering site expansions.
+13 CLIMATE ACTION 13.1 13.2 Data protection Running a secure and up-to-date digital environment to safeguard the privacy of employees, customers and suppliers, as well as of sensitive intellectual property, product and business information. - - Diversity and inclusion Hiring, promoting and including individuals from different genders and underrepresented social groups.
+Enabling every employee to perform at their best by ensuring equal pay for equal work, adopting a zero-tolerance policy towards discrimination and 5 CHARTS FOUNDATIV 5.1 5.5 creating a fair, inclusive and mutually respectful working environment.
+8 BEODY WORK AND ECHNOMIC EXPONITION 8.5 Environmental protection Preventing any form of accidental pollution, such as chemical spills, poisonous fugitive emissions and explosions, that have a damaging effect on the surrounding environment and biodiversity.
+3 COOD HEALTS AND WILL-BEHC: 3.9 Assessing the local environment in terms of water scarcity, land use and nearby biodiversity areas when considering site expansions.
 Conserving water, energy and other local natural resources.
-7 AFFORDABLE AND CLEAN EVERTY 7.3 8 DECENT WORK AND ECONOMIC OROWTH 8.4 12 RESPONSIBLE CONSUMPTION AND PRODUCTION 12.2 Employee health Ensuring the health and safety of employees by providing environment and safety training as well as encouraging employees to report on incidents and near misses to constantly improve safety protocols. -
+7 CALAN DISTROY 7.3 8 DECENT WORK AND ECONOMIC ECONTH 8.4 12 RESTRICTED AND PRODUCTION AND PRODUCTION 12.2 Employee health Ensuring the health and safety of employees by providing environment and safety training as well as encouraging employees to report on incidents and near misses to constantly improve safety protocols. - -